SciCatProject/documentation/Operator/README.md

 ### Underlying Infrastructure

 You may or may not run the infrastructure as part of a Kubernetes cluster.
-E.g. at PSI the API server, the GUI application, RabbitMQ and the nodered instances are all deployed to a Kubernetes cluster, whereas the Mongo DB ist kept outside Kubernetes.
+E.g. at PSI the API server, the GUI application, RabbitMQ and the Node-RED instances are all deployed to a Kubernetes cluster, whereas the Mongo DB ist kept outside Kubernetes.
 Kubernetes is not necessary to have, but can simplify your life quite a bit.
 Also the separation into internet and intranet zones is up to you to define.
 You can of course operate the whole infrastructure directly in internet accessible servers, if your security policies permit.